shawnmalik1/StatZone/README.md

 # StatZone 📈

 StatZone is an NBA Utility Stat bot meant to bring ease of access and statistics to Discord.
 Now you can look up a player's stats or strengths and weaknesses without leaving your application or server!
-StatZone is in its beta phases and is currently set up to work with the NBAC BBGM Server, which is set to the 2020 NBA season.
+StatZone is in its beta phases and is currently set up to work for the upcoming 2024-2025 NBA season.

 ## Description 🏀